superman66/logseq-plugin-url-md/readme.md

 ## How to use

-You can find it in the logseq plugin market.
+You can search `logseq-plugin-urls-md` in the logseq plugin marketplace.

 ## Development